joeyology/seek-first/src/pages/index.md

   title: Contact Us
   section_id: contact
   component: ContactBlock
-  subtitle: An optional subtitle of the section
+  subtitle: How can we help you?
 menus:
   main:
     title: Home